opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Dispatch tasks to ML node

-`round_robin` dispatches ML tasks to ML nodes using round robin routing. `least_load` gathers all ML nodes' runtime information, such as JVM heap memory usage and running tasks, then dispatches tasks to the ML node with the least load.
+`round_robin` dispatches ML tasks to ML nodes using round robin routing. `least_load` gathers runtime information from all ML nodes, like JVM heap memory usage and running tasks, and then dispatches the tasks to the ML node with the lowest load.

 ### Setting